River-Mochi/RiderControl/README.md

 ﻿## Smart Traveler (CS2) — stop cims calling taxis

-**Smart Traveler** is a Cities: Skylines II mod that blocks taxis on the *rider (demand)* side.
+**Smart Traveler** is a Cities: Skylines II game mod that blocks taxis on the *rider (demand)* side.
-When enabled, cims will choose other travel options (walk, bike, private car, public transport, etc.) instead of taking taxis.
+When enabled, cims will choose other travel options (walk, bike, private car, public transport if it exists) instead of taking taxis.
+This helps reduce city taxi traffic as taxis can only carry 1-4 passengers and can overwhelm city roads.

 ### What this mod does